 See more: Kindle Scribe vs Remarkable 2 (Which is better?)

-Size: One of the main differences between the two tablets is the weight, with Kindle Scribe being 30g heavier than reMarkable 2.
-They are however, roughly the same size.
+Size: One of the main differences between the two tablets is the weight, with Kindle Scribe being 30g heavier.

 Related: Fire HD vs Kindle Paperwhite: Which is Better for Reading?